spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/02-container-deployment.md

 5. Provide the following information to the wizard:
-  * **Container Name**: An unique name for the container deployment.
+  * **Container Name**: A unique name for the container deployment.
-  * **Registry**: Select the registry from which the image will be downloaded from.
+  * **Registry**: Select the registry from which the image will be downloaded.
 If specifying a non-Docker Hub registry, ensure you provide the full URL of the image.
   * **Image**: Image of the container to be deployed.
-  * **Replicas**: The number of instances of the application to be deployed.
-This option follows the same behavior as a [*ReplicaSet*](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) in Kubernetes configuration file.
+  * **Replicas**: The number of application instances to be deployed.
+This option follows the same behavior as a [*ReplicaSet*](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) in the Kubernetes configuration file.

   <br />